rinworks/lace/docs/inks_extensions.md

    python distribute_along_path.py --id=g12668 --id=path8143 tests/data/svg/scatter.svg
     ```
     The above example spits the modified svg to standard out by default.
+1. Link the project to VS Code.
+One way to do this is to open an instance of Ubuntu, cd to the project `lace`, and run `code .`(dot).
+This will open VS Code on Windows with a connection to a WSL instance already "cd'd" to the folder from where you ran the `code .` command.
+In subsequent VS Code sessions, this option will be listed among the `Recent` sessions when you start VSCode, for example `lace [WSL: Ubuntu-24.04] ~/github`.
+Once opened, the status bar at the bottom of the VS Code screen should list the following information:
+    - (Lower left) WSL instance name (like "WSL: Ubuntu-24.04")
+    - (Lower right) Python version and name of Python virtual environment if activated
-1. Debug an extension in vscode using the Python debugging support.
-Make the extension .py file active in VSCODE and then use *Run->Start Debugging* or the debugger button on the left pane.
+1. Debug an extension in VS Code using the Python debugging support.
+Make the extension .py file active in VS Code and then use *Run->Start Debugging* or the debugger button on the left pane.
 The basic way (using the launch.json config) is to pass the command line arguments when prompted.
 For example if *distribute_along_path.py* is the active file, `--id=g12668 --id=path8143 tests/data/svg/scatter.svg` can be entered in the *Command Line Arguments* prompt.
 Use standard debugger methods like F9 to set a breakpoint and F10 to step over.